lambdamikel/Busch-2090/README.md

 In ``.MIC`` file, in addition to hexadecimal instructions, you can find comments (a line starting with ``#``), as well as the origin address instruction ``@ xx``.
-This means that the instructions following ``@ xx`` will be loaded from address ``xx`` on.
-Most of the time, you will find ``@ 00` at the beginning of the file.
-If a ``.MIC`` file does not contain any ``@ xx``, then the program will be loaded at the current PC.
+This means that the instructions following ``@ xx`` will be stored from address ``xx`` on.
+Most of the time, you will find ``@ 00`` at the beginning of the file.
+If a ``.MIC`` file does not contain a ``@ xx``, then the program will be loaded at the current PC.
+That way, programs could be relocatable (e.g., for subroutines).
+Also, a ``.MIC`` can contain more than on ``@ xx``.
+An example is the ``DAYS.MIC`` program.

-Note that there are a couple of programs in the Manual Vol. 2 which require incremental loading, i.e., first load ``DAYS.MIC``, and then ``WEEKDAY.MIC``.
-The programs load at the correct addresses.
+Note that there are a couple of programs in the Manual Vol. 2 which require incremental loading, i.e., first load ``DAYS.MIC``, and then additionally load ``WEEKDAY.MIC``.
+The programs automatically load at the correct addresses.

-Please note that the example programs in the ``sofware`` subdirectory have been converted from PDFs with the help of an OCR (Optical Character Recognition) program, so they may contain some strange characters and OCR artifacts and errors.
-Not all programs were tested by the author yet, but programs which have been successfully tested contain a ``# tested`` comment.
+The example programs in the ``sofware`` subdirectory have been automatically converted from the above linked PDFs with the help of an OCR (Optical Character Recognition) program, so they may contain some strange characters and OCR artifacts and errors.
+Not all programs have been tested by the author yet.
+Programs which have been successfully tested contain a ``# tested`` comment.
 To compensate for OCR artifacts, the ``.MIC`` loader recognizes an extended character set for hexadecimal input, e.g., not only 1, but also I and l are accepted for 1, the O character is accepted for 0, etc.

 ###``PGM`` Demo Programs are Stored in EEPROM